-Beginning on Wednesday, February 3rd, LISD secondary campuses will join elementary campuses and begin using the RAPTOR Visitor Management System for their visitor check in process.
+All secondary campuses are now using the RAPTOR Visitor Management System for their visitor check in process.
 The RAPTOR system reads visitor drivers’ licenses, compares information to all national sex offender databases and alerts campus administrators if a match is found.
 If no match is found, visitors will receive a printed visitor badge that includes their photo.

 Every time a parent or community member visits a campus, he or she will need to show a valid government-issued identification to the front office staff for RAPTOR verification.
 Visitors will be asked to use the visitor badge printed by the RAPTOR system to go beyond the school office.
 Visitors will also need to check out through the front office when they leave the campus.

 In addition to enhancing current school security measures already in place at secondary campuses, the RAPTOR system will streamline campus day-to-day operations.
 It will replace the campus sign-in sheets and may assist with attendance management.
 The RAPTOR system adds another layer to school security, as it will provide a consistent system to track campus visitors, while alerting campus officials of visitors who may potentially pose a threat to students and staff members.